novaperihelion/programming-case-study-code/README.md

-ppscasestudy.py is where code is stored ppsfinal.docx is where case study is stored
+ppscasestudy.py is where code is stored, ppsfinal.docx is where case study is stored